swalloga/Databasic/README.md

 * Clone this repo
 * Run `bundle install`
 * Run `cat db/seeds.sql | sqlite3 pets.db`
 * Run `ruby lib/databasic.rb`

+At this point, some example functionality will print to the terminal.

+* Open pry by running `pry`
+* Run `load 'lib/databasic.rb'`

-Some example functionality will print to the terminal, try additional methods shown below using the sample pets database.
+Now you can try any of the additional methods shown below using the sample pets database.

 ### How to use in your project: